 Whether you are planning a website design project, a holiday, or an off-site service, Trello is infinitely customizable and scalable to satisfy your every need.
 Trello is a forum for project management that helps people and teams to work together better and organize their tasks.

 - Integration with an unlimited number of apps (via Power-Ups).
-Salesforce, Slack, Google Hangouts, GitHub, and Evernote, to name a few.
+The types of used are; Salesforce, Slack, Google Hangouts, GitHub, and Evernote, just to name a few.

-- Custom branding with board background and stickers.
+- Custom branding can be done with the help of board backgrounds and stickers.

 - Trello’s ability to create cards and add comments via email is another notable feature.
 Users can send attachments or reply to emails without logging in to Trello.

 - The Standard plan is free of cost

 - Gold: $5 per month, or $45 per year, provides access to additional features, e.g. three power-ups/ board, saved searches, top-quality stickers, custom-made backgrounds, and up to 250 MB attachments.

 - Business Class: $9.99 per user/month (if paid annually), all Trello Gold features plus various business-oriented features.
 Subscription users are allowed to an unlimited number of power-ups to the boards.

 - Enterprise: costs are tiered and differ according to the number of users.
 Businesses that have broad requirements are recommended to opt for Trello’s Enterprise plan.
 This plan features that are designed for large companies, which have to collaborate with multiple teams on large-scale projects.